Among the many notable achievements of our authors

 Rachel Loden, winner in 1998 (The Last Campaign), was subsequently awarded the 1998 Contemporary Poetry Series Competition of the University of Georgia Press for her first book, Hotel Imperium, later named one of the ten best poetry books of 2000 by the San Francisco Chronicle Book Review.
 Her latest book, Dick of the Dead (2009), was a finalist for the PEN USA Literary Award for Poetry and the California Book Award.
 Other awards include a fellowship from the California Arts Council and a Pushcart Prize.
 Two of her poems are included in editions of The Best American Poetry.

 The 2001 SHP chapbook winner for The Landscape of Mind, Chinese-born Jianqing Zheng, professor of English at Mississippi Valley State University, earned a 2009 Fulbright Scholarship to China.
 He edits Poetry South, Journal of Ethnic American Literature and Valley Voices: A Literary Review.
 He has been awarded Literary Arts Fellowships (2004 and 2014) and mini grants (2006 and 2015) from the Mississippi Arts Commission.
-His research focuses on contemporary American haiku, most recently African American Haiku: Cultural Visions (University Press of Mississippi, 2016) and Other World of Richard Wright: Perspectives on His Haiku (University Press of Mississippi, 2009).
+His research focuses on contemporary American haiku, most recently his book African American Haiku: Cultural Visions (University Press of Mississippi, 2016) and Other World of Richard Wright: Perspectives on His Haiku (University Press of Mississippi, 2009).
 He also directed two NEH projects on Richard Wright and on African American Literary Heritage.

 The 2002 SHP contest winner, Susana H. Case, witnessed 9/11 while living in New York City.
-This experience impelled her to write The Scottish Café (published by Slapering Hol Press in 2002; reprint 2015) about mathematicians in Lvov, Poland (now Lviv, Ukraine).
+This experience impelled her to write The Scottish Café (published by Slapering Hol Press in 2002; reprint 2015) about mathematicians in Love, Poland (now Lviv, Ukraine).
 They had courageously continued their work at the Scottish Cafe after they were expelled from the university by the Nazis during the Third Reich.
 In 2010, Seweryn Malosa translated the collection and Opole University published it as a chapbook in Poland.
 The Scottish Cafe is now found at Yad Vashem in Israel, at the Hebrew Union College in New York, and in many other libraries.

 Nobel Prize-winning chemist from Cornell University, poet Roald Hoffmann says of the chapbook, “The Scottish Café is a wonderful evocation of a special place, a time, and the interactions of mathematicians.
 The premonitions of doom weigh on this wonderful gathering, as they should.
 It’s excellent poetry!
 Poet, editor, and critic, Paul Zimmer in the Georgia Review adds, “It is the kind of necessary, cautionary tale of a life once lived, but lost under overwhelming conditions that our heedless, instant-media age needs to be told.”

-Sean Nevin's A House That Falls (2005), won the SHP chapbook competition.
+Sean Nevin's A House That Falls (2005), won the SHP Chapbook Competition.
 Nevin teaches writing at Drew University where he directs the MFA Program in Poetry and Translation.
 In 2008, he published his first full-length collection, Oblivio Gate, awarded by the Crab Orchard Series First Book Prize in Poetry.
 His honors include a Literature Fellowship in Poetry from the National Endowment for the Arts, the Robinson Jeffers Tor House Prize for Poetry, the Alsop Review Poetry Prize, the Katherine C. Turner Academy of American Poets University Prize, and two fellowships from the Arizona Commission of the Arts.

 Stephanie Lenox, winner of the 2007 SHP contest for The Heart That Lies Outside the Body, has received fellowships from the Arizona Commission of the Arts and the Oregon Arts Commission.
 Her first full-length collection, Congress of Strange People, was published by Airlie Press in 2012.
 Her second book, The Business, was selected by Laura Kasischke as the winner of the 2015 Colorado Prize for Poetry.

 In 2011, Denise Duhamel and Amy Lemmon collaborated on the second chapbook in the Conversation Series, Enjoy Hot or Iced: Poems in Conversation and a Conversation.
 Duhamel is the recipient of a 2014 Guggenheim Fellowship, and her most most recent collection, Blowout (University of Pittsburgh, 2013) was named a finalist for the National Book Critics Circle Award.
 Two of her many previous collections, Ka-Ching (2009) and Two and Two (2005), were also published by University of Pittsburgh Press.
 Her poetry is widely anthologized and has appeared in eight collections of The Best American Poetry.
 A recipient of a National Endowment for the Arts Fellowship, she is a professor of English at Florida International University of Miami.
-Amy Lemmon, Associate Professor of English at the Fashion Institute of Technology, New York City, is the author of two poetry collections, Fine Motor (Sow's Ear Poetry Review Press, 2008) and Saint Nobody (Red Hen Press, 2009).
+Amy Lemmon, Associate Professor of English at the Fashion Institute of Technology, New York City, is the author of two additional poetry collections, Fine Motor (Sow's Ear Poetry Review Press, 2008) and Saint Nobody (Red Hen Press, 2009).

 The next Conversation chapbook, A Turn Around the Mansion Grounds, by Molly Peacock and Amy M. Clark, was published in 2014.
-SHP launched its first Kickstarter campaign to raise funds to publish this collection.
+SHP launched a Kickstarter campaign to raise funds to publish this collection.
 Widely anthologized, Molly Peacock's poetry is included in The Best of the Best American Poetry and The Oxford Book of American Poetry, as well as in leading literary journals such as the Times Literary Supplement, The New Yorker, Poetry, and The Paris Review.
 Her six volumes of poetry, including her 2008 collection, The Second Blush, and Cornucopia: New & Selected Poems, are published by WW.
 Norton and Company.
 One of the creators of New York's Poetry in Motion Program, Peacock co-edited Poetry In Motion: One Hundred Poems From the Subways and Buses.
 Amy M. Clark's book of poems, Stray Home (University of North Texas Press, 2010), won the 2009 Vassar Miller Prize in Poetry and was a 2011 Must-Read selection by the Massachusetts Council for the Book.
 Her poems have been featured on The Writer's Almanac and VerseDaily.

 For more on our latest releases, visit our Bookstore.